tachang/openfang/README.md

-# openfang
+# OpenFang

-The openfang is a bootloader, kernel and toolchain for devices using Ingenic T10 and T20 SOC.
+OpenFang is a bootloader, kernel and toolchain for devices using Ingenic T10 and T20 SOC.

 ## Overview